shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/100-write-protection.md

 ### Handler

-In your own handler with your custom logic you can now easily add the required permission key to the context.
-And excute your write operation.
+In your own handler with your custom logic you can now easily add the required permission key to the context and execute your write operation.

 ```
 $context->getWriteProtection()->allow('permission_key_example');
 ```

-If the defined permissionKey is not set in the contexts' write protection, the DataAbstractionLayer will throw a `InsufficientWritePermissionException`.
+If the defined `permissionKey` is not set in the context's write protection, the DataAbstractionLayer will throw an `InsufficientWritePermissionException`.